Interoperable-data/automate-va/docs/USE CASES/CLD.md

 - SHALL have its status be changed into `Amended`, which blocks it from ever being restored again.
 - SHALL NOT BE CHANGED in regard to its `vpa:valid` property, which must be corrected if needed in the restoring CLD.

-The restoring CLD SHOULD state 'the reason of lifting the restriction' in an addition to its `dct:description` and links to the restored CLD using `dct:replaces`.
+The restoring CLD SHOULD state 'the reason of lifting the restriction/suspension' in an addition to its `dct:description` and links to the restored CLD using `dct:replaces`.

 ### Withdraw a CLD